Upcycled Framed Print Set

 I told ChatGPT in great detail exactly what I wanted it to create for me.
 And it got it right on the first try.
 The key is to be extremely detailed.
 I asked for something like a matching set (but not exact matches) of Blue Herons on the beach, with sea grass, in a watercolor style, etc.

-ChatGPT can be wacky, though, haha, but aren’t they pretty??
+ChatGPT can be wacky sometimes, though, haha, but these turned out pretty.
 I printed them out on my laser printer.

 I used the pieces from the back to line up around the prints for cutting.